Chaos nip Liquid in DreamHack Spring - NA opener

 Chaos Esports Club came from behind to beat Team Liquid 2-1 on Tuesday in the opening match of the DreamHack Masters Spring - North America event.
 The DreamHack Masters Jonkoping, a $250,000 Counter-Strike: Global Offensive event, originally was scheduled to be contested with 16 teams June 9-14 in Jonkoping, Sweden.
 However, the coronavirus pandemic forced the event to move to an online format featuring regional competitions for Europe, North America, Asia and Oceania.

 The DreamHack Masters Spring - North America includes eight teams vying for a $100,000 prize pool.
 The group stage will run through May 30, with the teams divided into two four-team groups for round-robin play consisting of best-of-three matches.
 Both group winners will advance to the upper bracket of the double-elimination playoffs, and the second- and third-place teams from each group will enter the lower bracket of the playoffs.
-All playoff matches will be best-of-three except for the best-of-five final.
+All playoff matches will be best-of-three except for the best-of-five final on June 14.

 The DreamHack Masters Spring - Europe bracket, with 16 teams competing for $160,000, started Tuesday and runs through June 14.
 The four-team tournaments for both Asia and Oceania, each with a $20,000 prize pool, are scheduled for June 2-7.
 In North American Group A action on Tuesday, Liquid jumped in front with a 16-4 win on Inferno, but Chaos bounced back to claim Mirage 16-11.
 On the decisive third map, Overpass, Chaos prevailed 16-13.